KakaniTejasree/SmartNotes-AI/README.md

-"# SmartNotes-AI"
-aHere is a suggested README template for your SmartNotes-AI project.
-It covers the project overview, features, setup, usage, and contribution guidelines.
-You can customize it further to better fit your project’s specifics:

----

 # SmartNotes-AI

 SmartNotes-AI is an intelligent note-taking application powered by AI, designed to help users organize, summarize, and retrieve their notes efficiently.
 Built primarily with TypeScript, this project leverages modern web technologies to offer a seamless and smart note management experience.